Reptile Sedation: Why Temperature Is The Variable, Not The Drug

-Editorially reviewed against primary literature.
+Editorially reviewed against published veterinary references.
 Awaiting credentialed clinical reviewer — our editorial process.

 The reason your reptile sedation isn't working is probably the room temperature.
 Most failed inductions, prolonged recoveries, and "the snake just isn't going under" episodes trace back to the same root cause: the patient is too cold for the drugs to do what they do in a mammal.